lincolnloop/generator-frigate/README.md

 yo frigate
 ```

-Run `gulp` for asset watching/compiling with BrowserSync support and `gulp build --production` for a production-ready build
+Run `gulp` for asset watching/compiling with BrowserSync support and `npm run build` for a production-ready build

 ## Documentation